-- There is a separate fee for our School Days Off and Holiday Break programs. - Tuition is not pro-rated for any reason, including holidays, illness, family vacations, or emergency school closings. - There will be no refunds or credits for illness, unless a physician's note is provided for serious multiple day absences.
+- There is a separate fee for our School Days Off and Snow Day Programs. - Tuition is not prorated for any reason, including holidays, illness, family vacations, or emergency school closings. - There will be no refunds or credits for illness, unless a physician's note is provided for serious multiple day absences.